-We identify the technology shock, following Galí (1999), as the only shock in vector $\varepsilon_t$ to have a long run effect on labor productivity, implemented by imposing $\mathbf{C}t^{11}(1) = 0$ for all t.
+We identify technology shocks, following Galí (1999), as the only shocks in vector ε_t to have a long run effect on labor productivity, implemented by imposing $\mathbf{C}t^{1j}(1)=0$ for all t and j=2,3,4,5.
 In addition to a technology shock, we assume the existence of four additional shocks typically found in estimated DSGE models: (non-monetary) demand shocks, monetary policy shocks, price markup shocks, and wage markup shocks.
 By construction, those four shocks are restricted to have only transitory effects on labor productivity.
-We disentangle them through restrictions on the sign of their implied comovements between certain variables over a four-quarter horizon after each shock.
-Our sign restrictions are motivated by the predictions of the estimated medium-scale New Keynesian model with unemployment in Galí et al. (2012).
-Here are our short-run sign restrictions:
+We disentangle them through restrictions on the sign of their implied comovements between certain variables over a four-quarter horizon after each shock.11 Our sign restrictions are motivated by the predictions of the estimated medium-scale New Keynesian model with unemployment in Galí, Smets and Wouters (2012).12 Here are our short-run sign restrictions: